zulip/zulip-gci/tasks/chat-application-comparison.md

 task description should tell you which chat application and set you should be testing.

+* You have to create a new team in the third party chat application and refer to the docs for completing most of the tasks.

+* Try to submit link to documentation whenever you can.
+If not possible screenshots are good.

 # Set A

 Check whether the following features are present in the **chat